-Every year thousands of people migrate from India, some for the purpose of education, some for doing their business while many go just for doing offshore jobs and earn in the foreign currency.
-With passage of time,there are many of them who tend to settle in foreign countries, later on followed by their families as well.
+Every year thousands of people migrate from India.
+Some for the purpose of education and some for doing their business.
+While many go just for doing offshore jobs and earn in foreign currency.
+With passage of time, a number of them tend to settle in foreign countries, later on followed by their families as well.

 Such people of Indian origin or the ones who become Non Resident Indians or NRIs over the period of time are the direct source of cash inflow in India.
 Over the past few decades, NRIs have shown great interest in parking their funds in Indian Investments.
 The government has also simplified the rules and regulations to encourage NRI Investments in order to boost the economic growth of the country.

 Further, the falling Indian rupee means you as an NRI will get more returns from your Investments in India.
 Also, the money that Indians working abroad send to their families in India will fetch more rupees on conversion due to the depreciating Indian currency.
 This in itself attracts more NRIs to put their funds in India depending upon their savings and risk appetite.

 But, before discussing about the various investment options for NRIs, you should firstly be clear about the exact meaning of a Non Resident Indian or NRI.

 NRI or Non Resident Indian – Meaning

 As per Foreign Exchange Management Act, a person is a Resident of India if he stays for 183 days or more in India during the preceding financial year starting from 1st April to 31st March.
 But, if he does not fulfil this condition i.e. he is in India for less than 183 days, he shall be considered as a Non Resident.

 As per the Income Tax act 1961, a person is a Resident of India if :

 - He has stayed 182 days or more in India in the current financial year or